chimericdream/worldofpannotia.com/src/setting/cosmology/planar-traits/index.md

 _Normal Gravity:_ Most planes have gravity similar to that of the Material Plane.
 The usual rules for ability scores, carrying capacity, and encumbrance apply.
 Unless otherwise noted in a description, it is assumed every plane has the normal gravity trait.

 _Heavy Gravity:_ The gravity on a plane with this trait is much more intense than on the Material Plane.
-As a result, Balance, Climb, Jump, Ride, Swim, and Tumble checks incur a –2 circumstance penalty, as do all attack rolls.
+As a result, {% skill_link balance %}, {% skill_link climb %}, {% skill_link jump %}, {% skill_link ride %}, {% skill_link swim %}, and {% skill_link tumble %} checks incur a –2 circumstance penalty, as do all attack rolls.
 All item weights are effectively doubled, which might affect a character's speed.
 Weapon ranges are halved.
 A character's Strength and Dexterity scores are not affected.
 Characters who fall on a heavy gravity plane take 1d10 points of damage for each 10 feet fallen, to a maximum of 20d10 points of damage.

 _Light Gravity:_ The gravity on a plane with this trait is less intense than on the Material Plane.
 As a result, creatures find that they can lift more, but their movements tend to be ungainly.
-Characters on a plane with the light gravity trait take a –2 circumstance penalty on attack rolls and Balance, Ride, Swim, and Tumble checks.
+Characters on a plane with the light gravity trait take a –2 circumstance penalty on attack rolls and {% skill_link balance %}, {% skill_link ride %}, {% skill_link swim %}, and {% skill_link tumble %} checks.
 All items weigh half as much.
-Weapon ranges double, and characters gain a +2 circumstance bonus on Climb and Jump checks.
+Weapon ranges double, and characters gain a +2 circumstance bonus on {% skill_link climb %} and {% skill_link jump %} checks.

 Strength and Dexterity don't change as a result of light gravity, but what you can do with such scores does change.
 These advantages apply to travelers from other planes as well as natives.